 Saruni Samburu: Our full report

-The entire property is dotted across a vast ochre-red rock with every part facing out across the plains below.
-The arresting view is hidden until the last minute: you arrive by vehicle, up a steep rocky track at the rear of the lodge and only when you walk from the car into the main lounge and dining area does the full vista open up in front of you to dramatic effect.
-We found this really spectacular!
+The entire property is spread across an ochre-red mountain of solid rock with every part facing out across the plains far below.
+The arresting view is hidden until the last minute: you arrive by vehicle, up a steep rocky track at the rear of the lodge, and only when you walk from the car into the main lounge and dining area does the full vista open up in front of you to dramatic effect.
+It is truly spectacular.

 Saruni's well-stocked shop sells locally crafted objects – the money from which is put back into the local community – alongside glamorous articles made in Nairobi.

-Our viewSaruni has to have one of the most incredible locations in Kenya thanks to its phenomenal uninterrupted views over the reserve.
+Saruni Samburu has one of the most awe-inspiring locations in Kenya thanks to its uninterrupted views over the conservancy.
 The lodge makes all it can of this, and has an openness that allows for a fantastic mix of outdoors living with a high degree of style.
-It's a luxurious option, but is very unpretentious and has a relaxing and calming atmosphere.
+It's a luxurious option, but is very unpretentious and has a relaxing atmosphere.
 This, twinned with the exclusivity of the conservancy, makes Saruni Samburu a great choice for this area.
 However it's worth noting that this exclusivity also means that it is quite a long drive to the best game-viewing areas in the Samburu ecosystem.

 Food & drink